-A. Does your institution make use of S. first-year, degree-seeking applican est scores in admi ission decisions f or first-time, If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Require Recommend ADMISSION Require for Some Consider If Submitted Not Used B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with writing required ACT with writing recommended.
-X ACT with or without writing accept oted If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with Essay component required SAT with ESSAY component recommended X SAT with or without ESSAY component accepted C. Please indicate how your institution will use the SAT or ACT es ssay component; cl neck all that apply 7.
+C8.
+Entrance exams A. Does your institution make use of Sa first-year, degree-seeking applicant st scores in admis sion decisions fo r first-time, If yes, place check marks in the appropriate Fall 2020. riate boxes b elow to reflect ye our institution's po olicies for use in admission for ADMISSION Require Recommend Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests $\boxtimes$ B. If your institution will make use of the applicants for Fall 2020 please indicate will be used in the admissions process): ACT with writing required ACT with writing recommended.
+X ACT with or without writing acceptions. which ONE IC O A TD 1 · · · · · · · · · · · · · · · · · · · 1 •

+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+\\\ SAT with Essay component required

+SAT with ESSAY component recommended X SAT with or without ESSAY component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.